jul1278/Data-Oriented-SDL-Engine/README.md

 - https://www.libsdl.org/projects/SDL_image/
 - https://www.libsdl.org/projects/SDL_ttf/

-Clone the repo and navigate to the SimpleComponents folder.
+Clone the branch for osx_build (not the master one!) and navigate to the SimpleComponents folder.

 mkdir Build
 cd Build